-By 2004, Turkish punk had come full circle in the sense that it appeared to have become an accepted, even fashionable compontent of mainstream popular culture.
-Evidence of this is the public choice of Athena, who's ska infused pop punk had already become a nationwide success story, to represent Turkey at that year’s Eurovison song contest.
+By 2004, Turkish punk had come full circle in the sense that it appeared to have become an accepted, even fashionable component of mainstream popular culture.
+Evidence of this is the public choice of Athena, whose ska infused pop punk had already become a nationwide success story, to represent Turkey at that year’s Eurovison song contest.
 When asked about Athena today, members of Izmir's hardcore scene are unimpressed by their success.
 Instead they point towards the likes of Moribund Youth and Radical Noise, bands who they see as being authentic and true to the punk attitude.

 The scene in Istanbul has been short lived and criticized for failing ‘to create a subculture that would ensure a permanent, communal living sphere where they could express themselves and produce according to the DIY ethic’ (Güldallı and Boynik 2007).
-Though there is definitely a wide range of political stances within the Turkish hardcore scene, some has been criticized for a lack of politics.
+Though there is definitely a wide range of political stances within the Turkish hardcore scene, some have been criticized for a lack of politics.
 For example, punk observer Halil Turhanli notes how Raşit ‘said that they didn’t make political music.
 What the hell is Punk without politics?
-It’s like beer without alcohol, coffee without caeffine’ (cited in Güldallı and Boynik 2007: 550).
+It’s like beer without alcohol, coffee without caffeine’ (cited in Güldallı and Boynik 2007: 550).
 Despite criticisms, band members from Radical Noise refuse to believe that their scene has ended completely.
 To scene members, music and friendship appear to have been and still are their main priority.
 According to Serdar and Sinan respectively from Radical Noise, ‘For me the musical side of Hardcore always came first.
 Then came the subculture and being part of that community’ and ‘The main reason that such a movement developed in Kadıköy back then was that we were all friends for real’ (Güldallı and Boynik 2007: 478).
 These comments ring true when it is suggested that the scene in Izmir may also be in danger of dying out.
 Instead the scene takes direct inspiration from this definitive period in Turkish hardcore.

 What connects the current generation of hardcore bands in Izmir with their predecessors are the classic components often attributed to hardcore culture, the DIY approach and a sense of being part of a wider international community culture, in bringing people together through a shared love of music.
 Both scenes have their own milestones, myths and legends.
 Izmir Core Unity, an event that took place in 2010 is seen as being the key moment when different groups came together and began to build up their scene.
 That day brought together fans of hardcore, deathcore, metalcore, punk and a sizeable number from local skateboarder crews to listen to and celebrate their favourite music.
 Not long after this, bands were formed and the first Izmir Hardcore Shows were put together.
 OAA, formed out of members of Moshpit Project and Bengi the singer played at the first Izmir Hardcore Show in 2011 along with another hardcore band and a metal band.